 Before we wrap this article up, here’s a list of four of the best baby monitors and their mounting requirements.
 Who knows, maybe you’ll find your perfect product down below?

-- Nanit Plus Smart Baby Monitor and Wall Mount or with Floor Stand – The Nanit Plus Smart Baby Monitor can be wall-mounted or floor-mounted or one can use the Nanit Multi Stand accessory.
+- Nanit Pro Smart Baby Monitor and Wall Mount or with Floor Stand – The Nanit Pro Smart Baby Monitor can be wall-mounted or floor-mounted or one can use the Nanit Multi Stand accessory.

 - Lollipop Baby Monitor – The Lollipop Baby Monitor with True Crying Detection’s flexible tail means this baby monitor can be mounted in many ways.
 Hook it up on the crib itself, mount it to a wall bracket, or simply place it on a counter or shelf.